English-Speaking Union Moot

 The English-Speaking Union Moot, also known as, by virtue of a sponsorship arrangement with Essex Court Chambers, the ESU-Essex Court Chambers National Mooting Competition, or simply the ESU Moot, is the longest-running national mooting competition in the UK, involving teams of law students from universities across the country.
 The first grand final was held in 1972.
-The competition is run by Oxford Brookes University under the chairmanship of Eric Baskind, a visiting research fellow at the university.
+The competition is run by Oxford Brookes University under the chairmanship of Dr Eric Baskind, a visiting research fellow at the university.
 The president of the competition is The Right Hon.
 Lady Arden of Heswall DBE, Justice of the UK Supreme Court.

 History

 In addition to being the oldest mooting competition, the ESU moot is also the largest of its kind, accepting entries from universities across the legal jurisdictions of the UK.
 Originally, the ESU moot was known as the Observer Moot, and has been known by its current name since 2000.
 Legal Week currently acts as the competition's media partner.